alex/what-happens-when/README.rst

 The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server-side.
 The most common HTTPD servers are Apache or nginx for Linux and IIS for Windows.
+It works by encrypting and securing the data transmitted between the user's browser and the web server.
+It provides protection against data interception and verifies the identity of the website, ensuring a secure and trustworthy browsing experience.

 * The HTTPD (HTTP Daemon) receives the request.
 * The server breaks down the request to the following parameters: